 Our commitment to sustainability is central to who we are as a brand.
 We have carefully considered each part of our making process; from the materials used, to the method of manufacture which supports our local Balinese industry.
 We regularly visit our factory to witness the whole process from the dying, washing and finally the fabric being sewn into our garments.
-We only work with natural and responsibly sourced fabrics.
+We only work with responsibly sourced fabrics.
 Our commitment to sustainability is a continuous development and we are always looking for new ways to better our products and our business as a whole.
-We are seriously dedicated to mindful and sustainable fashion and we try to merge with nature as much as possible.
+We are seriously dedicated to mindful and sustainable fashion and we strive to merge with nature as much as possible.

 Our Recycled, Regenerated & Natural Materials